abertschi/abertschi.ch/hugo/content/blog/2022-09-prefetching/prefetching.md

 cache side-channel attacks.
 However, Intel's prefetchers remain poorly documented and their inner-workings are mostly obfuscated.
 While some of the results discussed in this post are incomplete and just a mere drop in the ocean, I hope they are nonetheless useful for someone interested in the matter.
+See also [Part 2](/blog/2022/prefetching-side-channel/).

 <!--more-->
 ---